benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
-- While on the subject of mutating state...
-- By default, JavaScript arrays, objects and other collections are mutable
-  * Normally you would just enforce a standard that data cannot be mutated
-  * That's how React works
-  * This leads to a lot of defensive copying with the spread operator
-  * Making lots of copies can hurt performance
 - Instead you can use a library like `Immutable`, `seamless-immutable` or `immer` to have true immutable objects
 - `Immutable` is the big player, yet another library from Facebook
   * Only used it a bit